corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/querying-flow-data.md

 5da55b82-332f-4ecd-a20c-3b02be040bb7
 4dc21e46-142g-7rbt-b56i-2k41mr701lb2
 ```

-## List specific information about the flow
+## Filter the list of flows by specific criteria

-You can define the type of data to be returned from each checkpoint by combining the `flowStatus queryFlows` query command with one of more of the fields shown in the table below.
+You can filter the list of flows that did not complete by specifying additional search criteria.
+You do this by combining the `flowStatus queryFlows` query command with one of more of the fields shown in the table below.

 Including one or more of these fields enables you to run queries that identify flows that did not complete and where: